Last updated March 2023

-Kenya conjures up images of African safaris, but Kenya is quickly working to make itself the financial hub of east Africa, with everything from co-working spaces to venture funds opening.
-Kenya offers 90-day visa-free access to nationals of 43 countries, only three of which are western: St. Kitts and Nevis, Cyprus, and San Marino.
+Kenya conjures up images of African safaris and great plains teaming with wildlife, but Kenya is quickly working to make itself the financial hub of east Africa, with everything from co-working spaces to venture funds opening.
+Kenya offers 90-day visa-free access to nationals of 45 countries, only three of which are western: St. Kitts and Nevis, Cyprus, and San Marino.
 (Singaporeans get visa-free access, too.)
-So unless you want to invest a few million euros to get Cyprus economic citizenship, you’ll need an e-visa.
-Most Tier A and Tier B passports can easily apply online, as can Chinese and Indian citizens.
-The process takes two days and costs $51, at which time you have three months to get yourself to Nairobi airport.
-Details are here.

 My experience visiting Kuwait involved getting a visa on arrival, which seemed easiest as a US citizen (who gets special treatment), but is available to a growing number of countries in Europe and even Georgia.
 The process is straightforward, although it requires you to answer a number of questions.
 The fee is about $10 upon arrival.
 Unfortunately, the biggest limitation is that Kuwait’s e-visa is only available to a limited number of countries.
 Details on the website here.

 Open to a staggering 159 countries through e-visa, Laos is one of the most open countries on this list.
 The processing time of the e visa is usually a mere 3 working days at some $50 excluding bank charge for US citizens.
 You can find the website here and a visa fee calculator that’s based on your nationality here.